Neko

 Watch out for the full stomach icon, and only continue eating or drinking after it goes away.
 If you continue to eat or drink after seeing this icon your character will vomit up a large portion of your entire stomach contents, making your energy and water stats plummet.
 Your character will not immediately vomit after receiving this icon however - you can still eat and drink a little before it will actually make you puke.

 * Hyperthermia and Hypothermia - White temperature is normal, comfortable temperature.
 Light blue is slightly under comfortable.
 Dark blue and flashing blue is freezing/hyperthermia.
-Your character experiences a health drain and occasionally shivers and grunts in pain when you are freezing/hyperthermic.
+Your character experiences a health and energy drain, occasionally shivering and grunting in pain when you are freezing/hyperthermic.
 Yellow temperature is hot and red temperature is hypothermic.
 Being too hot will occasionally make your character pant and wipe their forehead, while being hypothermic slowly drains your health.
 Your temperature is referred as your "heat comfort".

 Directly stepping in or laying on a fire will not heat up your temperature stat, instead instantly draining your health until death if you continue to stay in the fire.
 Any of your clothes that touched the fire will likely be damaged as well.
 Btw with fire barrels you can lay ontop of the grate without any health loss you will feel so powerful.